-Columbus LGBT Discrimination Attorney
+Columbus LGBTQ Discrimination Attorney

-Sexual Orientation Discrimination Cases
+What You Need to Know About Recent Sexual Orientation Discrimination Cases

 Under Title VII of the EEOC, your employer is not able to rely on sex-based considerations or take gender into account when taking an employment action.
-If your employer has treated you unfairly from other employees because of your sexual orientation, this treatment is illegal and you have the right to file a claim.
+If your employer has treated you differently from other employees because of your sexual orientation, this treatment is illegal and you have the right to file a claim.

-- When it involves treatment that would not have occurred but for the individual’s sex
+When it involves treatment that would not have occurred but for the individual’s sex;